Skip to content

 Product terms

 The top-level workspace container.
 A project holds one or more repositories, all their scans, and all the findings those scans produced.
-Think of it as a folder that groups related security work.
+In the code: domain/projects/records.py.

 Repository